grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Percy reached up and patted him on his big shoulder and climbed up to the control room.
 She sent Gregory down to the sonar compartment to operate the emergency main ballast blow levers, and she stood next to Bastian reviewing every gauge reading and valve setting on the trim tank control panel.
 They worked together over the course of the next few hours to blast enough air from the high-pressure system into the main ballast tanks to lift them up 50 meters or so.
 At that depth, Cassandra could tell them from sonar that they were still drifting away from the sounds of the _Grackle_, so they still had the current.

 Being slightly shallower did slow the leaking somewhat.
 And for a short while they were able to overcome the weight of the water in the cargo hold by displacing a little more water from the trim tanks.
 But as time passed, the bow sank deeper and deeper as water relentlessly seeped in.
 The deck was soon at a 60 degree down-angle as they drifted like a derelict through the black water 250 meters down.
-It was getting more and more difficult to move around the boat, and the dramatic effort required by even simple tasks was causing panic to vein its way into the moral of the crew.
+It was getting more and more difficult to move around the boat, and the dramatic effort required by even simple tasks was causing panic to vein its way into the morale of the crew.
 Cassandra had to constantly press her feet against the sonar console to keep from sliding off her chair into it, and her leg muscles were burning with the effort.

 Finally, when they had gained maybe five nautical miles, Percy's patience overcame her fear, and she gave Gregory the order to fully blow out the main ballast.
 With the scraping creak of the rusty valves as Gregory opened them, the _Prospect_ shot up from the depths.
 The hull screamed and groaned with relief the whole way, and the boat burst through the surface, settling back down to just under with the deck awash.

 Percy put the periscope up and scanned around an empty sea.
 The western sky was starting to redden with late-day light.
 She opened the hatch from the control room, and the whole crew followed her up on to the bridge.
 Even though the _Prospect_ still had the semblance of a sinking vessel --- with a bow-down tilt, and only the sail above water --- she let the crew have a moment in the fresh air.
 They had been terrifyingly deep.
 It had felt to Percy like they had stood on the very edge of the black hole under them and hurled insults at it while daring it to swallow them.
 Yet here they were back to the safety of the planar world.
 She was going to let her crew appreciate that for a moment before they got back to work.

 But it was not long before Percy had the crew back below deck to start the bilge pumps that would finally remove the water from the cargo hold, and run the low-pressure air compressors to get the boat fully surfaced.
 She also decided it was time to risk a little more noise and they started the electric motors --- she would hold off on starting the diesels until after dark, even though they were moving on the surface now.
-She selected an eastern course to take them away from the last known position of the _Grackle_ and towards their rendezvous point with Shakes.
+They took up an eastern course to continue away from the last known position of the _Grackle_ and towards their rendezvous with Shakes.

-[//]: # (Go back and delete comments with time/day references for run to stilt city?
-Plus previous 2 chapters.)